A first-ever consensus on deprescribing ADHD medications

 Practice Implications

 1. Some solid guidance here.
-I’ll add another reason to deprescribe: 30% of ADHD resolves in adulthood (another 30% improves but does not resolve).
+I’ll add another reason to deprescribe: 30% of ADHD resolves in adulthood (source: Van Meter and Farone).
+Symptoms improve in adulthood, but do not resolve, for 40-60%.

-2. To aid accurate diagnosis, I’ve created a free structured interview for ADHD that also looks for other causes of cognitive problems.
+2. To aid accurate diagnosis, I’ve created a free structured interview for ADHD that also screens for other causes of cognitive problems.

 3. Learn more about cognitive problems that mimic ADHD in our Carlat interview with Thomas Gualtieri, MD.